Dry January: Are mocktails the new cocktails?

 Although throughout the years, there has been an increase in the purchase of non-alcoholic beverages ranging from beers to canned mocktails.
 According to data firm NIQ's tracking of sales in U.S. supermarkets, non-alcoholic beer, wine and spirits sales increased 32% during the 52-week period ending Oct.
 7, 2023 compared to the previous year.

-Brands like Mocktail Club, a premium non-alcoholic cocktail company that got its start after seeing a limited amount of exciting and healthy non-alcoholic options with fun and interesting flavors.
+Brands like Mocktail Club, a premium non-alcoholic cocktail company that got its start after seeing a limited number of exciting and healthy non-alcoholic options with fun and interesting flavors.

 READ MORE: DC bars adjust to 'sober-curious' customers